How to Fix That C-section Shelf After Pregnancy

 - Fewer stretch marks – Many women are thrilled to feel less self-conscious about stretch marks, especially during bathing suit season.

-- Firmer tummy – No more extra skin, no more need for Spanx under all your clothes to hide that pooch that is visible through your clothing.
+- Firmer tummy – No more extra skin, no more need for Spanx under all your clothes to hide that c-section pooch that is visible through your clothing.

 - Younger-looking body – Feel and look like your best self.
 Just because you are blessed to be a mother, does not mean your body has to be one you don’t recognize as your own.